belgattitude/php-java-bridge/README.md

 ## Status

 Latest version 6.2.1 has been released long ago but, AFAIK, proved stable and mature.
-Here's some plan and status of the fork:
+Here are some plans and statuses of the fork:

 - [x] Migration from csv to github
 - [x] Support for PHP7 and rewrite of the client `Java.inc`, see [soluble-japha](https://github.com/belgattitude/soluble-japha)